yudong-94/storytelling-viz-skill/README.md

 - it prefers structural simplification over annotation-heavy fixes
 - it expects rendered visual QA, not just code completion

+## License

+This project’s original code, documentation, and skill instructions are licensed under the [MIT License](LICENSE).
+Third-party datasets and source materials remain subject to their respective owners’ terms.

 ## Examples

-The current example gallery lives in [`viz-example/`](/Users/hzdy1994/Documents/GitHub/storytelling-viz-skill/viz-example).
+The current example gallery lives in [`viz-example/`](viz-example/).
 It includes ranking, cohort, timeline, scatter, and bump-chart cases such as:

 - `jobs-held-by-age-sex`
 - `marriage-by-age-education`